£40.50 £45.00

 Bottom Bracket Type - ‘square taper’, as the name suggests have a square shaped axle that slots into the crank and ‘cottered’ axles are round and secured by pins - pretty much every bike up until the 1990s would use one of these, cottered being the much earlier system.
 Since then, different manufacturers have introduced their own systems that are not interchangeable so you must use a crank that matches.

-Sakae/Ringyo (SR) crank dust caps, hailing from Japan and in production from the 1970s to the 1980s.
-Made from aluminium and weighing in at 14 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Sakae/Ringyo (SR) Custom Road Champion drop handlebars, hailing from Japan and in production during the 1980s.
+Made from aluminium and weighing in at 260 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO